cypress-io/cypress-documentation/source/api/commands/visit.md

 Many applications will have already begun routing, initialization, and requests by the time the `cy.visit()` in the above code resolves.
 Therefore creating a {% url `cy.server()` server %} will happen too late, and Cypress will not process the requests.

 Luckily Cypress supports this use case.
-Simply reverse the order of the commands:
+Reverse the order of the commands:

 ```javascript
 // this code is probably what you want